molgenis/molgenis/docs/user_documentation/import-data/guide-quick-upload.md

 - __Empty files can not be imported__
 - __Files containing only a header can not be uploaded__
-- __To use the importer WRITEMETA permissions on the "base/upload" package are required__
+- __You need a pacakge you can write in, usually the package of the group you are a member of__

 ## Metadata guessing
 The quick data import tries to guess what type your data is.